Honest Pros and Cons of Living in Chicago From a Local

 I grew up watching the Chicago Bulls with my dad during the Michael Jordan era.
 I was there when the Chicago Blackhawks won a Stanley Cup.

-Con: Chicago sports fans can be a lot.
+Con: Chicago sports fans can be intense.

 Chicagoans are a passionate people.
 When our sports teams are doing well, everything is gravy in terms of Chicago sports culture.
 When our teams are struggling, we can become quite agitated.